djhunt-ibm/agentic-ai-client-bootcamp/usecases/order-to-cash/practitioner_docs/hands-on-lab.md

    - Create a new flow: The **Create a new flow** option provides you with a drag and drop tool builder interface to create a sequence of steps that utilize conditional controls and activities.

-For purposes of the Order-to-Cash Agent, you will use the **Import** option to import an OpenAPI specification and define which operations to import as tools.
+For purposes of the Order-to-Cash Agent, you will use the **Import** option and then **Import from file** to import an OpenAPI specification and define which operations to import as tools.
 You will need a Openapi spec file which will be provided by your instructor.

 17. On the Import tool page, drag and drop the **customer_support.yml** spec file provided by your instructor and click **Next**.